segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 ## Support for association between two custom object records in upsert custom object records
-To associate two records , it's mandatory to have these three fields: **Search Fields to associate** , **ObjectType to associate**, and **Association Label**.
+To associate two records, it's mandatory to have these three fields: **Search Fields to associate** , **ObjectType to associate**, and **Association Label**.
 If any of these three fields aren't configured, the association skips.

 Field | Details
 ----- | --------